Beaconsfield station (MBTA): Conversion to light rail service

+Accessibility

 In 2019, the MBTA indicated that the four remaining non-accessible stops on the D branch were "Tier I" accessibility priorities.
 A preliminary design contract for accessibility modifications at the four stations was issued in February 2021.
 The station platforms will be raised and rebuilt, the wood shelter repaired, and a path constructed under Dean Road to Waldstein Playground.
 Design reached 75% in June 2022 and was completed late that year.
-Construction was expected to be advertised in February 2023 and begin midyear.